ORLA*: Mobile Manipulator-Based Object Rearrangement with Lazy A Star

-In general-shaped instances, we equip \ours methods with \model and compare them with MCTS and TRLB.
-Given a set of objects in the workspace, we compute the total area of object footprints and adjust the size of the tabletop region to fix $\rho=0.25$.
-Fig.~\ref{fig:ycb11} and Fig.~\ref{fig:ycb31} present algorithm performance in EE and MB scenarios, respectively.
-Except for \ours-Full, all three other methods attempt to minimize the number of actions.
-The results suggest that \astar search framework with lazy buffer allocation effectively finds higher-quality solutions.
-In 15-object instances that all methods can solve, \ours-Action has the lowest average $\#$ actions in all entries.
-Also, in these instances, \ours-Full finds the lowest average $\#$ actions in entries except for the first two in MB scenario.
-By minimizing $\mathcal J(\Pi)$, \ours-Full effectively reduces the traveling costs.
-In 15-object instances that all methods can solve, \ours-Full saves around $20\%$ traveling costs in EE instances and $25\%$ traveling costs in MB instances, respectively.
-However, the optimality gains come at a price of additional computation cost, resulting in more failures in \ours variants than their counterparts.
+In general-shaped instances, we equip \ours methods with \model.
+Given a set of objects in the workspace, we compute the total area of object footprints and adjust the size of the tabletop region to keep $\rho=0.25$.
+Fig.~\ref{fig:ycb11} presents algorithm performance in EE and MB scenarios, respectively.
+In this scenario, we use \model to decide whether an object is safe to be temporarily placed on top of another.
+Due to the inference time for \model in buffer sampling, the computation time of \ours methods is longer than that in disc experiments.
+In $11-$object instances, \ours-Full saves $16.7\%$ and $13\%$ traveling cost than \ours-Action in EE and MB scenarios respectively.
+However, \ours-Action maintains $100\%$ success rate while \ours-Full fails in $13.5\%$ MB test cases.